triradial/Freon4dsl/docs/CRC-Plan.md

 ### To-Do
 - Get undo-redo working again
+- Add patient page with visits / checklist, add note taking place
+  - Add existing single patient full schedule chart to a draw / panel in the new UI
 - HTML editor:
   - return and tab need to not jump out of editor
-- Add existing single patient full schedule chart to a draw / panel in the new UI
 - Add single event patient checklist to be displayed from the patient page and selected date.
 See if the template the Jon created can be used for this checklist.
-- Copy a study feature
+- Copy a study feature -> Jon
-- Make error messages jump to concept with error
 - Update what is displayed on Info / Help panel
   - Write/generate a simple user guide with focus on how to create a study design
 - Deploy to Azure